max-kk/ajax-login-registration-modal-popup/readme.txt

 7. Admin settings - Expressions
 8. Integration link or button element
 9. Integration to menu item
+10. Admin settings - General [PRO]
+11. Admin settings - Expressions [PRO]
+12. Registration with Password field [PRO]

 == Changelog ==

+= VER 1.10 - 23/04/2018 =

+- Added German translation
+- Finally implemented support for https://translate.wordpress.org/projects/wp-plugins/ajax-login-and-registration-modal-popup
+- "Show" and "Hide" password labels can be translated in admin
+- "Expressions" now escaped in admin and public to avoid issues with splashing quotes in FR and other languages
+- Other tweaks

 = VER 1.05 - 05/04/2018 =